CUAstro-REU-Python-Workshop/2020-workshop/README.md

 ## Learning Objectives

-- Gain awareness of Jupyter notebook - a tool that can help you organize your research notes and code in one place.
+- Gain awareness of Jupyter notebook - a tool that can help you organize research notes and code in one place.
 - Obtain basic proficiency in popular python packages frequently used in astronomy research.

 ## Tentative Agenda